magepages/mpdocs/docs/faq/index.md

 * **Visibility**: A question can have 3 visibilities.
 Real visibilities allow admins to distinguish what questions are public, which questions can be ignored and which questions need to be approved.
     * **Public**: Admins choose Public, this means that the questions will be displayed outside the frontend.
     * **Hidden**: When you choose this option, this means that the questions are removed by admins and will be hidden from the frontend.
-    * **Need Approved**: When a question is submitted, or the question that admins don't want to public, they will use this option.
+    * **Need Approved**: When a question is submitted, or the question that admins don't want to display, they will use this option.

-* **Position**: This field stipulates the order to display of the question in FAQs Homepage, FAQs Category, and FAQs Product Tab.
+* **Position**: This field stipulates the order to display the question on FAQs Homepage, FAQs Category, and FAQs Product Tab.

 ``Customer Information``